Back to Blog

 Graphing a Linear Equation

 One of the most powerful uses of the Cartesian plane is visualizing algebra.
-Let's take a simple linear equation:
+Let us take a simple linear equation:

 y=x+2y = x + 2

-To graph this, we can plug in a few values for xx to find yy.
+To graph this, we plug in a few values for xx to find yy.

 02(0, 2)